Elite23311/ClientFreeCam/README.md

 end

 local function enableGui()
-	-- Enable CoreGui as before
 	StarterGui:SetCoreGuiEnabled(Enum.CoreGuiType.All, true)
 	StarterGui:SetCore("ResetButtonCallback", true)

-	-- Restore all ScreenGuis Enabled states
 	for gui, wasEnabled in pairs(guiStates) do
 		if gui and gui.Parent then
 			gui.Enabled = wasEnabled